 The simplest way of earning money from rent to rent is by persuading a landlord to accept a discount on the rent, in return for guaranteed rent.
 To make a profit in this model you would find a tenant paying full market rate.
 All costs associated with the tenancy fall to you.
 If a sub-letting tenant stops paying or the property needs expensive maintenance, it’s down to you.

 This strategy can work if you are a good negotiator and your profit margin can withstand some likely costs.

 The next model is where you find a family home and turn it into an HMO, with the landlord’s permission, of course.
 For example, let’s say you find a three-bed family home advertising as a single rental.
 Straight away, you can turn it into a three-bed house share, which will generate more income than letting it to one family.
 If that house has a separate living room and dining room, as many older properties typically do, you can convert these into bedrooms and the house becomes a five-bed HMO.
 In theory, you should be able to make a good profit, but bear in mind managing HMOs is time consuming and there is a lot of extra red tape.

 Another business model involves renting an existing HMO and taking over the management and improving its profitability.
-There are various ways to do this, such as switching from social tenants to students, adding an extra bedroom, or being better at finding suitable tenants.

 Sub-letting to short-term tenants is another profitable business model.
 Tenants look for a long-term rental in an area popular with tourists and business travellers and rent it out on sites like Airbnb.
 There is work associated with this business model, as the property will need to be cleaned and serviced between lets, but in a high-demand area such as central London, Edinburgh, or the Lake District, it can be very profitable.